How To Write an Outreach Email + Email Outreach Strategies & Tips

 But don’t just become a subscriber.
 Become their #1 subscriber.

 Read all of their emails and respond to them.
 Comment on their blog posts.
-Attend their Periscope show.
+Watch and comment during their livestreams.
 Make sure they see your name at every turn.

 kevinduncan comment

-This will prove to them that you are invested in their work, and it will help you to stand out from the crowd.
+This engagement will prove to them that you are invested in their work, and it will help you stand out from the crowd.

-You’ll have to do this for several weeks in order to establish yourself as one of their biggest fans, but this is definitely one of the surest methods of getting their attention.
+You’ll have to do this for several weeks to establish yourself as one of their biggest fans, but this strategy is definitely one of the surest methods of getting their attention.

 4. Watch Your Timing